Qv2ray/qv2ray.github.io/docs/en/faq/README.md

 ### 4. How to configure proxy for dial-up connections / VPN connections on Windows?

-- Already supported on 2.7.0-pre2 version.
+- Already supported on version 2.7.0-pre2.
 - However, because of [an issue from Microsoft](https://support.microsoft.com/en-us/topic/cannot-configure-proxy-settings-if-a-vpn-connection-name-contains-non-ascii-characters-2c648407-bb72-5600-3126-8c721bc91b70) (may also be similar to [this reason](https://github.com/shadowsocks/shadowsocks-windows/issues/1116#issuecomment-294075565)), if a connection name contains non-ASCII characters, proxy settings won't work.
 A workaround is to rename the connection and make sure the new name only contains ASCII characters.

 ### 5. Unable to configure system proxy automatically on macOS (Error: Command requires admin privileges)